Notes on the Geography of Morocco: Marrakech: The Medina or Old City

 Much of the city is hidden behind doors.

-Those doors are often themselves works of art.
+Those doors can themselves be works of art.

 Elegance in simplicity.